 Yes.
 While a frozen shoulder is a clinical diagnosis, an MRI can help confirm the diagnosis.
 Often, we see swelling surrounding the biceps tendon and thickening of the capsule at the bottom of the shoulder joint.
 In addition, MRI can exclude other causes of a stiff and painful shoulder, such as shoulder arthritis or calcific tendonitis.

-Is a multi-site injection better than a one-site injection for a frozen shoulder?
+Is a multi-site injection better than a one-site for steroid injection for a frozen shoulder?

 We are not sure.
 A recent study found 3-4 injeciton sites are better than one for a frozen shoulder.
 However, the differences were insignificant.
 Therefore, until further data becomes available, a frozen shoulder hydrodistension is the preferred first injection option for a frozen shoulder.

-Final word from Sportdoctorlondon about frozen shoulder injection
+Final word from Sportdoctorlondon about a Frozen Shoulder Steroid Injection

-A combination of treatments for frozen shoulder exists, depending on the stage.
-In the early phases, we think a frozen shoulder injection is helpful, and a hydrodistension is more effective than a simple cortisone injection.
+Depending on the stage, a combination of treatments for frozen shoulder exists.
+In the early phases, we think a frozen shoulder steroid injection is helpful, and a hydrodistension is more effective than a simple cortisone injection.
 Most cases settle without the need for surgery.
 The most crucial part of management is ensuring that the diagnosis is correct.
 Therefore, you should always see a doctor with shoulder expertise and ultrasound injection experience.

 Dr Masci is a specialist sports doctor in London.